-- 10.1 Where no more than 35% in value of the Scheme Property of a Fund is invested in transferable securities or approved money market instruments that are issued or guaranteed by: - 10.1.1 the United Kingdom or an EEA state, - 10.1.2 a local authority of the United Kingdom or an EEA state, - 10.1.3 a non-EEA state, or - 10.1.4 a public international body to which the United Kingdom or one or more EEA states belong,

-(referred to below as "government and public securities") issued by any one body, there is no limit on the amount which may be invested in such securities or in any one issue.

-- 10.2 A Fund may invest more than 35% of its Scheme Property in such government and public securities issued by or on behalf of or guaranteed by a single named issuer which may be one of the following: the Government of the United Kingdom (including the Scottish Administration, the Executive Committee of the Northern Ireland Assembly, the National Assembly of Wales), Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, LCR Finance plc, Japan, Liechtenstein, Luxembourg, Netherlands, New Zealand, Norway, Portugal, Spain, Sweden, Switzerland and United States (including Federal National Mortgage Association (FNMA), Federal Home Loan Mortgage Corporation (FHLMC), Government National Mortgage Association (GNMA), Private Export Funding Corporation (PEFCO)) or by one of the following international organisations: African Development Bank, Asian Development Bank (ADB), Council of Europe Development Bank, Deutsche Ausgleichsbank (DTA), Eurofima, European Bank for Reconstruction and Development (EBRD), European Investment Bank (EIB), Inter-American Development Bank (IADB), International Bank for Reconstruction and Development (IBRD), International Finance Corporation (IFC), Kreditanstalt fur Wiederaufbau (KFW) and the Nordic Investment Bank (NIB) provided that: - 10.2.1 the Manager has, before any such investment is made, consulted with the Trustee and as a result considers that the issuer of such securities is one which is appropriate in accordance with the investment objective of the Fund; - 10.2.2 no more than 30% in value of the Scheme Property consists of such securities of any one issue; - 10.2.3 the Scheme Property of a Fund includes such securities issued by that or another issuer, of at least six different issues; - 10.2.4 the disclosures in the Prospectus required by the FCA have been made.
+- Where no more than 35% in value of the Scheme Property of a Sub-Fund is invested in government and public securities issued or guaranteed by the UK or any one EEA State or local authority of the UK or an EEA State, a non EEA State, or a public international body to which the UK or one or more EEA States belong, there is no limit on the amount which may be invested in such securities in any one issue. - 4.2 More than 35% of the Scheme Property may be invested in Government and public securities issued by or on behalf of or guaranteed by the Government of the United Kingdom (including the Scottish Administration, the Executive Committee of the Northern Ireland Assembly, the National Assembly of Wales) Australia, Austria, Belgium, Canada, Denmark, Finland, France, Germany, Greece, Iceland, Ireland, Italy, LCR Finance plc, Japan, Liechtenstein, Luxembourg, Netherlands, New Zealand, Norway, Portugal, Spain, Sweden, Switzerland and United States (including Federal National Mortgage Association (FNMA), Federal Home Loan Mortgage Corporation (FHLMC), Government National Mortgage Association (GNMA), Private Export Funding Corporation (PEFCO)) or by one of the following international organisations: African Development Bank, Asian Development Bank (ADB), Council of Europe Development Bank, Deutsche Ausgleichsbank (DTA), Eurofima, European Bank for Reconstruction and Development (EBRD), European Investment Bank (EIB), Inter-American Development Bank (IADB), International Bank for Reconstruction and Development (IBRD), International Finance Corporation (IFC), Kreditanstalt fur Wiederaufbau (KFW) and the Nordic Investment Bank (NIB). - 4.3 The Manager has consulted with the Trustee and considers that the issuers named in paragraph 4.2 above are ones which are appropriate in accordance with the investment objective of each of the Sub-Funds.
+If more than 35% in value of the Scheme Property is invested in government and public securities issued by any one issuer, no more than 30% in value of the Scheme Property of a Sub-Fund may consist of such securities of any one issue and the Scheme Property must include at least six different issues whether of that issuer or another issuer.

-11. Collective Investment Schemes
+5. Collective Investment Schemes

-11.1 Up to 100% in value of Scheme Property may be invested in units or shares in other collective investment schemes (referred to in this paragraph as a second scheme).
+5.1 Up to 100% in value of Scheme Property may be invested in units or shares in other collective investment schemes (referred to in this paragraph as a second scheme).